 I believe that access to e-mobility technology must be as easy and frictionless as possible, which is why I have dedicated my work to educating companies across the globe on ISO 15118, including the ISO 15118 Manual, online courses, and on-site training.
 There’s even a free online course to get you up and running with RISE V2G in under an hour.

-I decided that V2G Clarity will remain on this path and also provide ISO 15118-20 open source, again published under the MIT license – the most liberal license that is compatible even for commercial purposes.
+I decided that V2G Clarity will remain on this path and also provide ISO 15118-20 open source.
 This time, we’ll move away from Java and instead implement ISO 15118-20 in Python, but it doesn’t end there.
 The plan is to have the whole suite of ISO 15118 standards, including ISO 15118-2, ISO 15118-3, ISO 15118-8, and ISO 15118-20, implemented in Python.
 A fully-fledged, turnkey software library for both the EV and the charging station that is properly tested and documented.
 I might call this project RISE V2G 2.0, but haven’t yet fully decided.
 It’s a huge project but it represents our dedication to global sustainability and is aligned with our mission of open innovation and helping the e-mobility industry thrive.

 The work on ISO 15118-20 will probably start in July this year.
 I can’t really say when exactly we’ll have a first stable version published, but I assume it could be by Summer 2021.